graalvm/native-build-tools/blog-post.md

 BUILD SUCCESSFUL in 771ms
 5 actionable tasks: 1 executed, 4 up-to-date
 ```
-> Note that the native testing depends on running standard `test` task in the *JVM* mode beforehand.
-More information is avaliable [here](#Testing-support).
+> Note that the native testing depends on running the standard `test` task in the *JVM* mode beforehand.
+>
+> More information is avaliable [here](#Testing-Support).

 ## Maven Plugin
 We are releasing our new plugin under new maven coordinates - `org.graalvm.buildtools:native-image-plugin`.
-Reason for this change is our intention to move faster with plugin development.
-Users of existing `native-image-maven-plugin` only need to change plugin's `groupId`, `artifactId` and `version` in their `pom.xml`, as the new plugin is backwards compatible with the old one.
-Initial plugin release is using `1.0.0-M1` version.
+This change was motivated by our intention to move faster with the plugin development by decoupling it from the *GraalVM* release cycle.
+Users of our existing `native-image-maven-plugin` only need to change the plugin's `groupId`, `artifactId` and `version` in their `pom.xml`, as the new plugin is backwards compatible with the old one.
+Versioning of the new plugin will start at `1.0.0-M1`.

-Adding our new plugin to the existing *Maven* project requires adding following to `pom.xml`:
+Adding our new plugin to the existing *Maven* project requires adding the following to `pom.xml`:
 ```xml
 <profiles>
   <profile>